Palazzina di caccia of Stupinigi: Description

-The plan of the building is defined by the four arms of St. Andrew's Cross, divided by the central axis that is aligned with the path that leads from Turin to the palace through a tree-lined avenue that runs alongside farms and stables and other old dependencies of the building.
+The plan of the building is defined by the four arms of St. Andrew's Cross, divided by the central axis that is aligned with the path that leads from Turin to the palace through a tree-lined avenue that runs alongside farms, stables and other old dependencies of the building.

-The core nucleus consists of a large central oval hall from which the four wings depart, which the royal apartments and those for guests.
-The large double-height oval hall with balconies concave-convex, is covered by dome surmounted by the statue of the "Cervo", by Francesco Ladatte.
+The core nucleus consists of a large central oval hall from which the four wings depart, which includes the royal apartments and those for guests.
+The large double-height oval hall with balconies concave-convex, is covered by a dome surmounted by the statue of the "Cervo", by Francesco Ladatte.
 With the departure of Juvarra from Turin, King Charles Emmanuel III entrusted the direction of the work to Giovanni Tommaso Prunotto, who provided for the expansion of the building starting from the sketches left by Juvarra, thus trying to safeguard the complex play of lights and shapes.
 The interior is in Italian Rococo, made of precious materials such as lacquers, porcelains, gilded stuccos, mirrors and roots that today extend on an area of about 31,000 square meters, while 14,000 are occupied by adjacent buildings, 150,000 by the park and 3,800 by the external flowerbeds; Overall, there are 137 rooms and 17 galleries.
-Among the fine furniture made for the building should be mentioned those of the carver Giuseppe Maria Bonzanigo, Pietro Piffetti and Luigi Prinotto.
+Among the fine furniture made for the building should be mentioned that of the carver Giuseppe Maria Bonzanigo, Pietro Piffetti and Luigi Prinotto.
 The building preserves decorations by the Venetian painters Giuseppe and Domenico Valeriani, by Gaetano Perego, and by the Viennese Christan Wehrlin.
 The frescoes by Vittorio Amedeo Cignaroli, Gian Battista Crosato and Carlo Andrea Van Loo are also noteworthy.

 Entrance

-The entrance to the complex gives access to the vast area of the Galleria dei Ritratti (Portrait Gallery) which was part of the side stables designed and built by Filippo Juvarra after the completion of the central complex of the building.
+The entrance to the complex gives access to the vast area of the Galleria dei Ritratti (Portrait Gallery), which was part of the side stables designed and built by Filippo Juvarra after the completion of the central complex of the building.
 This space was therefore used for the carriages and coaches and to house horses during the hunts.
-Here today stands the original statue of Stupinigi's deer created by Francesco Ladatte in 1766 which overlooked the dome of the central hall.
-It was placed in this room in 1992 and the top of the dome was replaced with a modern bronze copy.
+Here today stands the original statue of Stupinigi's deer, created by Francesco Ladatte in 1766, which overlooks the dome of the central hall.
+It was placed in this room in 1992, and the top of the dome was replaced with a modern bronze copy.
 The sculpture is surrounded by carved wooden bas-relief portraits commissioned by Victor Emmanuel II and originally intended for the Moncalieri Castle.
 In the first library and then in the second library one can find the change of taste in the mid-eighteenth century when the stables area was reduced to make room for a library sandwiched with shelves designed by Benedetto Alfieri and painted in blue, ivory and gold, accompanied by allegories of the arts and sciences painted by Giuseppe Nogari.